Kaludii/CopyItem/README.md

 **Config.yml**

     # Configuration file for the CopyItem plugin by Kaludi.
     #
     # 'announceCommandUsage': Whether to announce to the console and other operators when the /copyitem command is used.
     # 'maxCopyAmount': The maximum amount of items a player can copy at once.
     # 'sightMaxDistance': The maximum distance for the /copyitem sight command.
+    # 'bStatsEnabled': Whether to enable bStats metrics for this plugin.
     #
     # After making changes to this file, save and do '/reload' or restart your server.

     settings:
     announceCommandUsage: true
     maxCopyAmount: 64
     sightMaxDistance: 100
+    bStatsEnabled: true

 **Messages.yml**